 MPDL has licensed over 650.000 scientific eBooks for the Max Planck Society.
 They can be accessed and downloaded directly from the publisher sites.
 To locate eBooks, simply use google scholar, the publisher's website or MPG.eBooks

-The current collection has been grown over the last 3-5 years and continues to increase.
+The current collection has been growing over the last 3-5 years and continues to increase.
 The link below directs you to the list of licensed eBook collections as bundled by the publishers.

 Goto eBooks - The Collections